-(2) Machine learning is increasingly being integrated into clinical practice, with its applications ranging from pre-clinical data processing to early warning, as part of primary and secondary prevention.
-(3) The article aimed to provide an overview of machine learning in clinical decision-making and discussed the challenges and pitfalls in their applications.
-(4) The scope of the article includes pre-clinical data processing, bedside diagnosis assistance, patient stratification, treatment decision-making and early warning as part of primary and secondary prevention.
-(5) This article provided a broad overview of machine learning in clinical decision-making and could help understand the potential applications of machine learning in identifying diabetic retinopathy.
-(6) The article discussed the technological, medical, and ethical challenges of integrating machine learning into clinical practice.
-(7) The article concluded that machine learning has the potential to revolutionize clinical decision-making, but challenges still need to be addressed.
-(8) This work provided a broad overview of machine learning in clinical decision-making.
+[2] Machine learning is increasingly being integrated into clinical practice, with its applications ranging from pre-clinical data processing to early warning, as part of primary and secondary prevention.
+[3] The article aimed to provide an overview of machine learning in clinical decision-making and discussed the challenges and pitfalls in their applications.
+[4] The scope of the article includes pre-clinical data processing, bedside diagnosis assistance, patient stratification, treatment decision-making and early warning as part of primary and secondary prevention.
+[5] This article provided a broad overview of machine learning in clinical decision-making and could help understand the potential applications of machine learning in identifying diabetic retinopathy.
+[6] The article discussed the technological, medical, and ethical challenges of integrating machine learning into clinical practice.
+[7] The article concluded that machine learning has the potential to revolutionize clinical decision-making, but challenges still need to be addressed.
+[8] This work provided a broad overview of machine learning in clinical decision-making.
 It could help understanding how machine learning could be applied in diabetic retinopathy diagnosis.

 ARTICLE 06